Home

 • "Behold, thou hast driven me out this day from the face of the earth; and from thy face shall I be hid; and I shall be a fugitive and a vagabond in the earth; and it shall come to pass, that every one that findeth me shall slay me."

-There are others who protest this obvious brother sister relationship declaring it a violation of God's law against marrying a close relative.
+There are others who protest this obvious brother-sister relationship and declare that it a violation of God's law against marrying a close relative.
 The truth is, there is nothing in Scripture that would even imply that God had forbidden inter-family marriage in the beginning.
-In fact, it would have been unalterably necessary in order for man to be fruitful and multiply, unless Adam was not what God claims he was.
+In fact, it would have been unalterably necessary in order for man to be fruitful and multiply unless Adam was not what God claimed he was.
 These marriages weren't forbidden because Adam and Eve were created perfect, and so they had not yet picked up all the genetic defects of imperfect genes and diseases that mankind has today.
-Genetic imperfections accumulated in man gradually over time.
+Genetic imperfections accumulate in man gradually over time.
 They were not present in the beginning.
 That's why people in those days lived to be hundreds of years old without dying of disease or having their bodies break down.
 This enabled the first descendants of Adam and Eve to intermarry and have a far greater quality of health and life span.
 It was only much later when the gene pool was diluted enough that recessive characteristics were amplified enough to cause genetic abnormalities that intermarriage between close relatives was forbidden by God.

 Leviticus 18:5-6